baconpaul/elfin-controller/resources/ExperimentalBlurb.md

-DO NOT USE THIS ONE for production use
+DO NOT USE THIS ONE for production use unless Dani Mario or Paul tells you to.

 This is the development/experimental version as we make some changes.
 You want the most recent reviewed nightly, here: